Code of Federal Regulations: History

 The Federal Register Act originally provided for a complete compilation of all existing regulations promulgated prior to the first publication of the Federal Register, but was amended in 1937 to provide a codification of all regulations every five years.
 The first edition of the CFR was published in 1938.
 Beginning in 1963 for some titles and for all titles in 1967, the Office of the Federal Register began publishing yearly revisions, and beginning in 1972 published revisions in staggered quarters.

 On March 11, 2014, Rep. Darrell Issa introduced the Federal Register Modernization Act (H.R.
 4195; 113th Congress), a bill that would revise requirements for the filing of documents with the Office of the Federal Register for inclusion in the Federal Register and for the publication of the Code of Federal Regulations to reflect the changed publication requirement in which they would be available online but would not be required to be printed.
 The American Association of Law Libraries (AALL) strongly opposed the bill, arguing that the bill undermines citizens' right to be informed by making it more difficult for citizens to find their government's regulations.
 According to AALL, a survey they conducted "revealed that members of the public, librarians, researchers, students, attorneys, and small business owners continue to rely on the print" version of the Federal Register.
-AALL also argued that the lack of print versions of the Federal Register and CFR would mean the 15 percent of Americans who don't use the internet would lose their access to that material.
-The House voted on July 14, 2014 to pass the bill 386–0.
+AALL also argued that the lack of print versions of the Federal Register and CFR would mean the 15 percent of Americans who do not use the internet would lose their access to that material.
+The House voted on July 14, 2014, to pass the bill 386–0.
 However, the bill failed to come to a vote in the Senate, and died upon the start of the 114th Congress.

+Activity and changes over time

+The Code of Federal Regulations is a dynamic document with many changes and edits over time; however, tracking the edits and their impact is difficult.
+Simple counts of the number of rules, words, or pages is insufficient.